Make this free up-cycled workshop!

 * I’m going to show you the kinds of things that make me afraid, and how I punch through them anyway.

-* I’m going to show you how it’s possible to get excited about boring things.
+* How it’s possible to get excited about boring things.

-* I’m going to show you how hardships are actually the beginning of your own unfinished story.
+* Hardships are actually the beginning of your own unfinished story.

 All through home decor.
 Crazy talk, right?